open-rpc/spec/README.md

 <a name="openrpc-servers"></a>servers | [[Server Object](#server-object)] | An array of Server Objects, which provide connectivity information to a target server.
 If the `servers` property is not provided, or is an empty array, the default value would be a [Server Object](#server-object) with a [url](#server-url) value of `/`.
 <a name="openrpc-methods"></a>methods | [[Method Object](#method-object) \| [Reference Object](#reference-object)] | **REQUIRED**.
 The available methods for the API.
 While it is required, the array may be empty (to handle security filtering, for example).
 <a name="openrpc-components"></a>components | [Components Object](#components-object) | An element to hold various schemas for the specification.
-<a name="openrpc-tags"></a>tags | [[Tag Object](#tag-object)] | A list of tags used by the specification with additional metadata.
-The order of the tags can be used to reflect on their order by the parsing tools.
-Not all tags that are used by the [Method Object](#method-object) must be declared.
-The tags that are not declared MAY be organized randomly or based on the tools' logic.
-Each tag name in the list MUST be unique.
 <a name="openrpcExternalDocs"></a>externalDocs | [External Documentation Object](#external-documentation-object) | Additional external documentation.

 This object MAY be extended with [Specification Extensions](#specification-extensions).